nagyesta/lowkey-vault/lowkey-vault-docker/README.md

 docker run --rm --name lowkey -e LOWKEY_ARGS -d -p 8444:8444 nagyesta/lowkey-vault:<version>
 ```

+### External configuration

+Since Lowkey Vault is a Spring Boot application, the default mechanism for Spring Boot external
+configuration can work as well.
+For example, if there is a ./config/application.properties file relative
+to the folder where the Jar is running, the contents will be picked up automatically.
+To utilize this, the
+recommended option is to attach a *.properties file to /config/application.properties (path inside the
+container) using a volume.

 ## ARM builds

 Lowkey Vault offers a multi-arch variant using Buildx.
 You can find the relevant project [here](https://github.com/nagyesta/lowkey-vault-docker-buildx).